Quantum Algorithm for the Fixed-Radius Neighbor Search: Quantum FRANS algorithm

 \subsubsection{The $\text{PREP}$ operator}

 In the following we treat $\text{PREP}$ as a black-box operator that is able to prepare the state $\ket{\phi}$ as defined in Eq.~\eqref{eq:PREP_operator}.
 The construction of $\text{PREP}$ is often disregarded but it is actually one of the hardest element to deal with.
 The quantum superposition of $N$ states can be obtained by employing a circuit with depth $\mathcal{O}(N)$, thus exponential with the number of qubits $q_0$ of the label register~\cite{malvetti_quantum_2021,mozafari_efficient_2021}.
+This can be interpreted as the sequential implementation of each particle directly on the quantum circuit, with the $\log N$ ancilla qubits facilitating the decomposition of multi-controlled gates.
 Note that by using the optimized algorithm of Ref.~\cite{malvetti_quantum_2021}, we can implement $\text{PREP}$ as two separate circuit, as shown in Fig.~\ref{fig:prep}.
 The first operator, $\hat L$, defines the balanced superposition of $N$ elements in the register with $q_0$ qubits $\hat L |0\rangle_{q_0} = \frac{1}{\sqrt{N}}\sum_{i=0}^{N-1}|i\rangle$.
 The second operator, $\hat E$, assigns to each particle its own position, $\hat E|i\rangle_{q_0}|0\rangle_{q_1} = |i\rangle_{q_0}|x_i\rangle_{q_1}$.

 This implementation of $\text{PREP}$ allows us to use a reduced $\hat{R}_1$ operator, as we will see later.